Skip to main content

 Description

-The Institut Bordet Clinical Cellular Therapy Research Laboratory (LTCC) is dedicated to fundamental and translational research in the fields of haematology and immunology cellular therapy.
+The Translational Hematology and Oncology Research Laboratory (THOR Lab) is dedicated to fundamental and translational research in hematology, immunology, and cellular therapy.

-• study of the interaction between leukaemic cells and their microenvironment;
+• investigating interactions between leukemic cells and their microenvironment;

-Within the field of cellular therapy, the LTCC is studying the functional characterisation of mesenchymal stromal cells obtained from different tissues and their manipulation with a view to increasing their therapeutic potential.
+In the field of cellular therapy, the THOR Lab focuses on the functional characterization of mesenchymal stromal cells (MSCs) derived from various tissues and on their manipulation to enhance therapeutic potential.

 Research projects